cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 Expands the panel to show the content.
-This method updates the CSS custom property for the expanded height and emits the uiExpansionPanelExpand event with the current state and element reference.
+This method updates the CSS custom property for the expanded height and emits the uiExpansionPanelToggle event with the current state and element reference.
 It also sets the expanded property to true.

 #### Returns